Royal North Shore Hospital: Foundation

 Between 1935 and 1940, polio treatment pioneer Sister Kenny travelled extensively throughout Australia helping to set up clinics.
 In the mid-thirties, she set up one of her pioneering clinics at RNSH.
 In 1940, the New South Wales government sent Kenny to America to present her clinical method for treating polio victims to American doctors.
-Doctors in Minnesota were with her work and convinced her to stay.
+Doctors in Minnesota were impressed with her work and convinced her to stay.
 Her treatments, which revolutionised the care of polio, caused as much controversy in the United States, as they had in Australia.

 Royal North Shore became a teaching hospital of the University of Sydney in 1947.

+Minnie May Gates MBE served on the hospital's board throughout the 1940s and 1950s (as her father and grandfather had done).
+She campaigned to improve the hospital's child care.
+She stood down in 1960, the year that the Minnie Gates Playground was opened in the grounds.

+Redevelopment

-In 2008 new facilities were procured under a PPP contract.
-The selected bidder, InfraShore, includes ABN AMRO, construction company Thiess and service providers Thiess Services, ISS Facility Services and Wilson Parking.
+In 2008, new facilities were procured under a Public Private Partnerships (PPP) contract.
+The selected bidder, Infra Shore, includes ABN AMRO, construction company Thiess and service providers Thiess Services, ISS Facility Services and Wilson Parking.
 The works were carried out by Thiess and completed in 2011.